swallace17/Dynamic-Theme-Building-Resources-iOS-7/README.md

   -Dynamic Theme Building solves this issue.
 All you have to do is write a postinst (To be run after your theme bundle is downloaded on device) script that checks what software version the device is running, whether the iDevice is Retina HD or Non-Retina SD, and tell it to install "file x" depending on the different outcomes.

 That is the basis of Dynamic Theme Building.
-You are limited only by the script you write.
+You are limited only by the scripts you write.
 In reality, this resource is little more than an intro to bash scripts for iOS Winterboard Theme developers- Hopefully it will help you make your themes better.
 ***

 Included with this resource is the following: